lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 				<div class="attribute">LUCEE_LISTENER_TYPE<br>lucee.listener.type</div>
 			</td>
 			<td>
-				Sets how requests are handled and which templates are invoked by default.<br>
+				Sets how requests are handled and which templates are invoked by default.
 				<ul>
 					<li><strong>None</strong>: When a request is called no other initialization template will be invoked by Lucee.</li>
 					<li><strong>classic</strong>: Classic handling (CFML < 7).
 Lucee looks for the file <code>Application.cfm</code> and a corresponding file <code>OnRequestEnd.cfm</code></li>